Cammey Cole Manning

 MAT-262 - Discrete Mathematics

 An introduction to various topics chosen from combinatorics, propositional logic and graph theory.
 Topics include counting techniques, permutations and combinations, induction and recursion, Boolean algebra, planarity, minimal paths and minimum spanning trees.
 Recommended for middle grades and secondary mathematics licensure students.
 Also offered as CS-262.
-May be taken without prerequisites with department's consent.

 MAT-290 - Honors Mathematics Lab